The Federal Student Aid (FSA) Website

 There is a lot of information about your federal student loans within your Federal Student Aid account.
 Be sure to access this information prior to graduation so that you can be prepared to successfully manage your loans.
 Below are six pieces of information that will be critical to know as you prepare to manage your debt:

-What Won’t You See in the Federal Student Aid (FSA) Account?
+What Won’t You See in Your Federal Student Aid Account?

 What Does That Mean?

-Many times, borrowers get confused about financial aid because they don’t understand all the terms and acronyms.
+Borrowers can get confused about financial aid when they don’t understand all the terms and acronyms.
 Use the Federal Student Aid Glossary whenever you don’t understand a financial aid term.

 If you need assistance with your federal student aid, contact the Federal Student Aid Information Center.